 After the resumes have gone through the ATS and have been reviewed manually, you can then set up a screening call to filter the shortlisted applicants.
 During a screening call, you’ll find out whether the candidate really wants the job and if their experience matches up with what's on their resume.

 The traditional way to screen candidates was by phone.
 Now, modern ways take advantage of technology to make this process even simpler for candidates and your hiring managers.
 The screening interview can take place via video.

-Using a video interview saves hiring managers’ time since they can review the videos at their convenience.
-It helps them assess different communication skills, such as making eye contact and speaking.
+Using a video interview cuts time in the hiring process steps since you can review the videos at your convenience.
+It helps to assess different communication skills, such as eye contact and speaking.

 Video interviews are particularly useful when hiring for jobs suitable for millennials.
 This is because they’re used to using mobile devices, videos and other technology.
 They also feel at home recording themselves.